abhishekY495/Namaste-React-Notes/02 - Igniting our App/README.md

 # Difference between `package.json` and `package-lock.json`

-**`package.json`** contains information about the project such as its name, version, author, and license.
+**`package.json`** contains information about the project, such as its name, version, author, and license.
 It also lists the project's dependencies on other Node.js packages, along with their version numbers, so that these dependencies can be automatically installed when the project is set up or updated.

-**`package-lock.json`** on the other hand contains information about the dependencies/packages with their exact version numbers that were installed for a node.js project.
+**`package-lock.json`** on the other hand, contains information about the dependencies/packages with their exact version numbers that were installed for a node.js project.
 It helps different developers working on the same repo to install the exact package versions installed previously, even if the packages have released new versions.
-This ensures the same **`node_modules`** across different machines/environments.
+This ensures the same **`node_modules`** across different machines and environments.
 This file is automatically generated or updated when there is a change in either the **`node_modules`** or package.json file.

 > https://medium.com/helpshift-engineering/package-lock-json-the-complete-guide-2ae40175ebdd